casper-network/docs-archive/dapp/intro.md

 This documentation is accessed here and located on our [GitHub](https://github.com/CasperLabs/techspec) repository, the single source of truth for all Smart Contract Developer documentation.
 The topics on the index include present and future documentation initiatives in our roadmap and are organized so that you will be able to:

-- Understand what CasperLabs is building and how you can build your applications
+- Understand what CasperLabs is building
 - Learn how to build and operate applications on the platform
 - Learn how to set up the CasperLabs environment locally
 - Learn how to create and test Smart Contracts with our Libraries